 |

-The correct answer was de rigueur
+The correct answer was in absentia

 This question will appear again at a random time.